Lagrangian Reformulation for Nonconvex Optimization: Tailoring Problems to Specialized Solvers: Characterizing the Lagrangian reformulation

-In Section~\ref{sec:apps}, we use Theorem~\ref{thm:reform} to reformulate distinctive nonconvex optimization problems that naturally satisfy the {\em clossedness condition}; that is, $\D \setminus \cH$ being closed, in a way that is amenable to new computing and algorithmic technologies.
-The techniques presented in this section allow us to reach the same goal for distinctive nonconvex optimization problems that do not satisfy this condition.
-To achieve this, we finish this section with an important convergent attainment result which we obtain without requiring the clossedness condition.
-Unsurprisingly, this result is less strong than the result of Theorem~\ref{thm:reform}\ref{it:dualattain2}.
-Yet, as evidenced in Section~\ref{sec:MIQPapps}, this result is crucial to extend our reformulation results from the realm of purely integer problems (where the clossedness condition holds) to the one of mixed-integer problems (where the clossedness condition does not hold).
+In this section, we present a primal convergent attainment result which does not require $\D \setminus \cH$ to be closed.
+Unsurprisingly, this result is weaker than Theorem~\ref{thm:reform}\ref{it:dualattain2}.
+Yet, as evidenced in Section~\ref{sec:MIQPapps}, this result is crucial to extend the application of our reformulation results from the realm of purely integer problems (where the closure condition holds) to the one of mixed-integer problems (where the closure condition does not hold).